reagan4123/coding-cheatsheet/README.md

 # coding-cheatsheet
-Codecademy Project
-This project is to create a cheat sheet for one HTML or CSS topic.
+This is a Codecademy project aiming to create a cheat sheet for one HTML or CSS topic.
 I chose basic HTML tags for building a web page.
 I would like to keep adding information such as CSS and Javascript because I have always learned best by doing things myself and creating reference sheets.

 # Systems Used